notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 ### Permissions

-If you do not have write permission for the Notepad++ program directory hierarchy or at least the `Plugins\` subdirectory, you will need to get "elevated permission": if you are using Notepad++'s Plugins Admin or Import Plugins commands to install the plugin, you may need to re-run Notepad++ with Windows' "run as Administrator" feature before doing the installation; if you are doing a manual installation, Windows may pop up the UAC dialog to get permission to write the file when you try to copy it into the right directory.
+If you do not have write permission for the Notepad++ program directory hierarchy or at least the `Plugins\` subdirectory, you will need to get "elevated permission": If you are using Notepad++'s Plugins Admin or Import Plugins commands to install the plugin, you may need to re-run Notepad++ with Windows' "Run as Administrator" feature before doing the installation; if you are doing a manual installation, Windows may pop up the UAC dialog to get permission to write the file when you try to copy it into the right directory.